Murder of Elizabeth Roberts: Identification

 Roberts was identified on June 16, 2020.
 The identification was made by a team of 16 genealogists working on the case pro bono.
 Detective Scharf, who was still the lead detective on the case, had been on the case for 12 years when the identification was made.
 Snohomish County Medical Examiner Lead Medical Investigator Jane Jorgensen had been on the case for 3 years when the identification was made.
 The positive identification of Roberts was announced to the public on June 25, 2020, by Dr. Matt Lacy, Snohomish County Chief Medical Examiner.
 Her case is the oldest case of unidentified remains in Snohomish County to be solved with genetic forensics.

 Roberts' case is notable for being one of the first cold cases in the world to be solved using DNA extracted from rootless hair.
 Due to the DNA of Roberts' bones being too deteriorated to successfully extract a complete profile, the profile was completed using new developments in rootless hair sequencing, methods pioneered by paleogenomics expert Dr. Richard "Ed" Green of the University of California in Santa Cruz.
 The hair used to identify Roberts was recovered from strands left on clothing of hers that had been kept in an evidence locker.
 Having never been buried, the DNA in the hair was of relatively good quality.
 Dr. Green managed to acquire Roberts' genetic profile using an algorithm he spent 2 years refining.
+He co-founded Astrea Forensics which now employs this technique and pipeline on other cases.

 The team that identified Roberts was led by Barbara Rae-Venter and her Firebird Forensic Group, using public genetic genealogy websites.
 Upon taking over, Rae-Venter stated that there was no useful DNA in previous samples from the remains.
 Rae-Venter then called Dr. Green onto the case.
 After sufficient DNA had been extracted from the hair, Rae-Venter and her team turned to public genealogy websites such as Ancestry.com to search for matches that could prove a relationship, and from there lead to Jane Doe's identity.

 After identification, Roberts' remains were exhumed again and sent to Hood River, Oregon, for a memorial service and burial in a family plot at Pine Grove Cemetery.